michaelmayer-hpe/Labs/Docker/README.md

 you can now work with docker as usual, however all commands passed will operate on the remote host.

-# Using Docker swarm
+# Using Docker Swarm

-Docker swarm is, since version 1.12, part of docker engine.
+Docker Swarm is, since version 1.12, part of docker engine.
 It is used to provide high availability for Docker containers.

-A really complete and excellent workshop is available for swarm at https://jpetazzo.github.io/orchestration-workshop We extracted lots of ideas from it to lead you towards a first understanding of Swarm.
+A really complete and excellent workshop is available for Swarm at https://jpetazzo.github.io/orchestration-workshop We extracted lots of ideas from it to lead you towards a first understanding of Swarm.

-## Installing Docker swarm
+## Installing Docker Swarm

 If you have a version prior to 1.12, then you'll need to install docker engine 1.12+ as the rest of this lab requires that version.